Mastering the boards

-In concluding that for some athletics disciplines, two periods of competition in one year allowed for the sustaining of both higher and more specific training intensities, Medveyev advocated double peak periodisation of the kind needed for the athlete contemplating an indoor as well as outdoor season (See Figure 2).
+In concluding that for some athletics disciplines, two periods of competition in one year allowed for the sustaining of both higher and more specific training intensities, Medveyev advocated double peak periodisation of the kind needed for the athlete contemplating an indoor as well as an outdoor season (See Figure 2).
 Debate still rages in the sports science community as to whether double peak periodisation is suitable in all contexts.
-For some it is deemed inappropriate for endurance events because of the length of time needed to build an aerobic base prior to successful competition.
-For others, double peak periodisation should be used selectively over the course of an athlete's career, with a recommendation that this is not undertaken every year without careful thought.
+For some, it is deemed inappropriate for endurance events because of the length of time needed to build an aerobic base before a successful competition.
+For others, double peak periodisation should be used selectively throughout an athlete's career, with a recommendation that this is not undertaken every year without careful thought.

-The man who is competitions manager for Welsh Athletics maintains that indoor racing requires a very different tactical approach from outdoors.
-"With the middle distance and endurance events it is all about getting the first 3 or 4 laps out of the way and avoiding incident," he stresses.
+The man who is the competition manager for Welsh Athletics maintains that indoor racing requires a very different tactical approach from outdoors.
+"With the middle distance and endurance events, it is all about getting the first 3 or 4 laps out of the way and avoiding an incident," he stresses.
 "Competitions are overwhelmingly slower and more tactical affairs, with the third quarter of the race becoming crucial in terms of positioning to launch an attack.
 The outright race for home tends to begin in earnest only in that third quarter".

-In reflecting back on his utilisation of multi-pace training he exhorts athletes to consider the fact that, "Middle distance and endurance races are rarely run at even pace indoors.
+In reflecting on his utilisation of multi-pace training, he exhorts athletes to consider the fact that, "Middle distance and endurance races are rarely run at even pace indoors.
 Multiple changes of pace are inherent.
-When I finished 5th in the world indoors in Budapest (3 minutes 53.36 seconds) we jogged through the first 800 metres in something like 2 minutes 15 seconds.
+When I finished 5th in the world indoors in Budapest (3 minutes 53.36 seconds), we jogged through the first 800 metres in something like 2 minutes 15 seconds.
 The last 400 metres was something ridiculous like 52.9 seconds.
 Compare that to a year later in the European indoors in Madrid (where he placed 6th in 3 minutes 40.76 seconds) I had to go through 800 metres in 1 minute 56 seconds because the race got won in around 3 minutes 35 seconds.
-The point I am making is you have got to be able to tactically respond to both of the above scenarios".
+The point I am making is you have got to be able to respond to both of the above scenarios tactically.

 As he laces up his spikes and prepares to embark on a session of 15 x 200 metres with just 30 seconds recovery between repetitions, his parting shot is a word of encouragement to all those athletes considering dipping their proverbial toe into the water of indoor racing.
-"Remember Bekele ran indoors and so does Mo Farah and if its good enough for Mo its good enough for you!" he implores.
-As I stand on the Alexander stadium track and time his 200 metre efforts the 34-year-old hits each and every one in a metronomic 30 seconds.
+"Remember Bekele ran indoors, and so does Mo Farah and if it is good enough for Mo it is good enough for you!" he implores.
+As I stand on the Alexander stadium track and time his 200-metre efforts, the 34-year-old hits everyone in a metronomic 30 seconds.
 If you see Thie pulling on the red vest of Wales for his 3rd Commonwealth Games in Glasgow in 2014, remember that much of his work will have been done on the boards of that UWIC facility which he has called home for almost half of his life.